jasonpenny/mealkit-pdfs/README.md

 # mealkit-pdfs
 ---

-Barebones web server that automates grabbing PDF links from a mealkit website for display, in order to use a very old iPad which cannot be updated to a browser that works with the mealkit's website.
+Barebones web server that automates grabbing recipes from a mealkit website for display, in order to use a very old iPad which cannot be updated to a browser that works with the mealkit's website, nor able to install the mealkit company's provided native app.